 Questions?
 Want to know more?

-Every week you can join a google hangout where the director general and member-services team will be happy to answer any of your questions about ebbf, to hear of how you wish ebbf to accompany you and then connecting you with the ebbf members or services most suitable to your current idea, challenge or question.
+Get in touch and we will be happy to answer any of your questions about ebbf, to hear of how you wish ebbf to accompany you and then connecting you with the ebbf members or services most suitable to your current idea, challenge or question.